Xeverous/the_website/website/pages/cpp/tutorials/beginner/04_functions/01_introduction.rst

 ########

 - Compile the function with missing return statement and observe any compiler warnings.
 Don't try calling it - you should never expect anything meaningful from undefined behavior.
-- Remember Collatz conjecture from control flow chapter?
+- Remember Collatz conjecture from the control flow chapter?
 Now write a function that given a number, returns the next number.
 Modify the program from that lesson to use this function.